What happens to your Super after separation?

 Division of a self-managed superannuation fund

 Arranging a split within a self-managed fund is a little different.
 After valuing the fund, we then need to look at each parties’ individual member balance.
 This is usually best done after a taxation return is completed, as it forms part of the taxation return.
-We can then draft Orders within the Consent Orders or BFA to alter the respective member balances of the parties.
+We can then draft Orders within the Court Orders or BFA to alter the respective member balances of the parties.

 There also needs to be careful planning as to how the split will be affected, in terms of the assets.
 If one person is retaining the fund, and the other person is rolling their interest out to an alternate fund, then sufficient investments need to be liquidated, so that the cash is available to be transferred out of the self-managed superannuation fund.
 This may involve the sale of shares or real estate, with potential sales costs, and capital gains tax to also be considered.